sudipmondalcse/ParStream-seq/README.md

 		4 -	number of split	- 2/4/8 <br/>
 		5 -	number of threads – 2 to 8 <br/>

-* To execute the alignment process with reference file split and java threads and query file splits <br/>
+* To execute the alignment process with reference file split and java threads and query file splits. <br/>
 	N.B – the reference file indices (.bt2) should be kept in the working directory. <br/>
 	* To run the qrrstream.jar the jar option are : < 1 > < 2 > < 3 >  <br/>
 		1 -	input file with .fa extension